jamesw732/troop-of-olde-cpp/README.md

 cmake ..
 make
 ```
+Note: If this is your first time running `cmake`, you may have to do some configuration beforehand.

 Building will create two executables: `client`, and `server`.
 Currently, the server is hardcoded to host a localhost server, and the client is
 hardcoded to connect to it.
 So to launch the client and server, simply run (in separate terminals):